A Foodie Road Trip (The Las Vegas/Grand Canyon Edition)

-We arrived at Trump International and immediately hit the pool area for lunch.
+We arrived at our hotel and immediately hit the pool area for lunch.
 We had some good cocktails and some really great Ahi tuna tacos while poolside.
 It got a little late and we were very tired from traveling and planned to order room service that evening and begin our fun activities the next day, but why would we do that?
 We are in Vegas baby!
 Some people gamble until they are broke (literally), some party and drink until they die (not literally), but what we love to do is eat great food and a have drink or three.
 Anyway, I knew it would be a little rough getting dinner reservations at a decent restaurant last-minute, but I lucked out and secured a table at “The Top Of The World” restaurant located 107 stories atop of the Stratosphere Hotel & Casino.
 Having dinner more than 800 feet up, overlooking Vegas at night sounded cool to me!
 What’s even cooler is that this restaurant spins a full 360 degrees over the course of 80 minutes which allows the diner to enjoy the entire bright Las Vegas skyline from above during dinner.
 This place even has amusement rides on the roof!
 So it’s not unusual to see a bungee jumper drop by during your meal.
 Dinner here was splendid with the highlights being; Australian Wagyu Filet Carpaccio w/Parmesan Reggiano, white truffle oil, and garnished with potato gaufrettes, and the 60 Day Aged 22oz.
 Bone-In Kansas City Strip w/Maitre D’ Butter with a slice of Fois Gras on top.

 It was a fun place that I would like visit again, and this time, catch the sunset.
 What an awesome culinary intro to this trip!
 The next morning we had breakfast at a Vegas mainstay, the Peppermill Restaurant.
 This place has been on the strip over 40 years and I was told it’s where the locals eat.
 When you walk in you wonder to yourself, “Is it a strip club or a IHOP on psychedelics? ” with its 70’s decor.
 The Peppermill has a great atmosphere, decent food, and good drinks.
 We had a huge breakfast and rolled out happy.

 We spent the day touring Red Rock Canyon where there was a ton of rock climbers (Emily loved this), and finished the day shooting machine guns at a firing range (Emily hated this).
 It was time to get back to the hotel and prepare ourselves for the ultimate dining experience: The world famous Joël Robuchon Restaurant!
 The first and only 3 star Michelin Guide winner in Las Vegas, and his only restaurant in the United States.
 To make this night even better, Emily got a phone call earlier in the day to inform her that she got the new job she interviewed for before we left NYC; so it turns out that this was a celebration dinner!
 Before I talk about our meal, let me say that we enjoy a wide range of different types of cuisine like street food, cultural dishes, wild game, and fine dining.
 The best fine dining experience I have had up until this point has been the French Restaurant “Bouchards” in Newport, RI., so I tend to measure up all restaurants to this place.
 We decided to do the 16 course Menu Degustation with the wine pairing.
 This was out of our budget, but it’s not often we get to eat at a 3 Star Michelin restaurant either.
 Let me just say that Joël Robuchon’s delivered a food experience like none other!
 From the small intimate dining room (we were seated next to the fireplace), and dramatic butter service, to the insane dessert cart.
 The service was top-notch and the wine pairings on point.
 This meal was more of a culinary adventure than just some expensive dinner, I mean I actually ate two dishes that had shaved gold leaf on top.
 Joël Robuchon’s has catapulted to number one in my book (sorry Bouchard).
 After dinner we were given 2 customized menus with our names on them and a splendid lemon pound cake gift wrapped.
 If you are ever in Vegas and have a few bucks to burn on food (ok, a lot of bucks), I highly recommend this place.
 Two Thumbs Up!
-Pictured below is each course with a description (click on pic to enlarge):
+Pictured below is each course.

 The next day, one would assume that we would be still on a food overload, but the show must go on!
 The next morning we decided to dine at “Hash House A Go Go” for breakfast, since I’ve heard so much about it.
 The food was great, and the portions were insane!
 I ordered sage fried chicken & waffles with crispy leeks and was served up 2 HUGE pieces of what I think added up to a half of bird.
 Emily had an enormous chorizo breakfast quesadilla with a spicy chipotle sauce, which is totally acceptable morning fare in Las Vegas.